ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 });
 ```

-The mocks above test only two basic scenarios, and it is likely that more will need to be added, which may change with each version of the editor.
+The mocks presented above only test two basic scenarios, and it is likely that more will need to be added, which may change with each version of the editor.

 ## Contributing and reporting issues